The Brine Pipe Path

 To the House of Mountains

-From the footbridge at the Reichenbach niche, you have a wonderful view of Berchtesgaden and the magnificent mountain scenery.
+From the footbridge at the Reichenbach Niche, you’ll enjoy a wonderful view of Berchtesgaden’s townscape and the magnificent mountain scenery.

-My Programme Suggestion for an Unforgettable Day Trip – Ideal for Families With Children:
+My Programm Suggestion for an Unforgettable Day Trip – Ideal for Families With Children:

 Get your online tickets for a visit to the Berchtesgaden Salt Mine in advance.This way you can avoid any waiting times on site.